weld/core/jsf/numberguess/readme.txt

 appropriate values and uncomment the <server> element inside the tomcat-maven-plugin configuration in the pom.xml.

-You can deploy the packaged archive to Tomcat via HTTP PUT using this command:

- mvn package tomcat:deploy

-Then you use this command to undeploy the application:

- mvn tomcat:undeploy

-Instead of packaging the WAR, you can deploy it as an exploded archive immediately after the war goal is finished assembling the exploded structure:
+You can deploy it as an exploded archive immediately after the war goal is finished assembling the exploded structure:

- mvn compile war:exploded tomcat:exploded
+ mvn compile war:exploded tomcat:exploded -Ptomcat

 Once the application is deployed, you can redeploy it using the following command:

- mvn tomcat:redeploy
+ mvn tomcat:redeploy -Ptomcat

 But likely you want to run one or more build goals first before you redeploy:

- mvn compile tomcat:redeploy
- mvn war:exploded tomcat:redeploy
+ mvn compile tomcat:redeploy -Ptomcat mvn war:exploded tomcat:redeploy -Ptomcat
- mvn compile war:exploded tomcat:redeploy
+ mvn compile war:exploded tomcat:redeploy -Ptomcat